Rolex Day-Date 1803 'Rose Gold, Arabic Hindi & Tropical Gilt Dial'

 The dial is the watch’s most captivating, yet fragile, feature.
 This example is in immaculate condition, free from blemishes, and beautifully preserved.
 With all lume plots intact, beautifully and evenly aged, their creamy tone goes perfectly with the warm brown and caramel hues of the dial.

-This rare 1803 not only preserves its integrity after more than six decades, but also offers collectors a genuine slice of Middle Eastern horological history.
+This rare 1803 not only preserves its integrity after more than sixty years, but also offers collectors a genuine slice of Middle Eastern horological history.

 • extrasRose, Arabic Hindi, Tropical Gilt, Big Logo